Recognizing Excellence in Corporate Inclusion

 As we look into the future of DEI post 2025, the following trends shall play a major role in developing the corporate culture further:

-2. Global Partnerships: A collaboration with companies would be cross cultural in nature, to share best practices and move the world of diversity at a global level.
+2. Global Partnerships: A collaboration with companies would be cross-cultural in nature, to share best practices and move the world of diversity at a global level.

 Global Partnerships